 The gearing ratio for the Trust at 31 December 2015 was 31%.

-The gearing ratio was calculated using information from the Trust’s latest financial statements combined with Financial Information from Section 6 of the PDS.
+The gearing ratio was calculated using information from the Trust’s latest audited financial accounts.
 The Trust does not have any off balance sheet financing.

 Interest Cover

 Interest cover measures the ability of the Trust to meet the interest payments on its borrowings from its earnings.
 The level of interest cover gives an indication of the Trust’s financial health.
 It is a key measure of the Trust’s ability to meet its interest payment obligations.
 Generally, the higher the interest cover the easier it will be for the Trust to continue to meet its interest payments if earnings decline.